Cheese packaging box for The Cheese Geek's Food Subscription with Crash Lock Boxes

 This allowed employees to grab a box as and when it was needed and quickly assemble - a huge improvement for The Cheese Geek operations.
 It saved money on manpower hours, gave more operational space to work with, and also meant they would always have a supply of ready-to-go boxes, no matter how many unexpected orders came in that day!

-The Cheese Geek pride themselves on being ‘the modern cheesemonger”.
+The Cheese Geek, UK pride themselves on being ‘the modern cheesemonger”.
 Born out of frustration that many people in the UK had no access to knowledgeable and engaged cheesemongers, they set about making their customer experience as enticing and exciting as possible.

 They know that every step of the customer journey is vital - and that journey includes the package arriving at the customer’s home.